ngaylinn/epigenetic-gol-prototype/README.md

 `simulation_experiment`, five `SimulationLineage` trials are evolved for 200 generations each.
-The fitness of the `GenomeConfig` is determined by the `weighted_median_integral` function, which is somewhat arbitrary but chosen to prefer lineages that produce high-fitness `GameOfLifeSimulation`s *and* more reliable at increasing fitness over generations.
+The fitness of the `GenomeConfig` is determined by the `weighted_median_integral` function, which is somewhat arbitrary but chosen to prefer lineages that produce high-fitness `GameOfLifeSimulation`s *and* show reliably increasing fitness over generations / across trials.

-A single `simulation_experiment` requires evolving five lineages for 200 generations with 32 individuals each amounts to 6,400 simulated lifestyles, but thanks to [GPU acceleration](#kernel-design) this only takes a few seconds.
+A single `simulation_experiment` requires evolving five lineages for 200 generations with 32 individuals each, which amounts to 6,400 simulated lifestyles.
+Thanks to [GPU acceleration](#kernel-design) this only takes a few seconds.
 In contrast, a `genome_experiment` does that same process for 1,600 individual `GenomeConfig`s and can take *hours*.
 To avoid lost work and make iterative analysis possible, the `ExperimentState` class is used to implement basic pause / resume support, saving partial results to disk.

 The `rebuild_output` module is responsible for orchestrating all these experiments, analyzing the results, generating charts, and populating a